worace/fpinscala/README.md

 * Chapter 14: localeffects
 * Chapter 15: streamingio

-To build the code for the first time, if on windows:

-    $ .\sbt.cmd

-If on mac/linux, first make sure you have not checked out the code onto an encrypted file system, otherwise you will get compile errors regarding too long file names (one solution is to put the fpinscala repo on a unencrypted usb key, and symlink it into your preferred code location).

-    $ chmod a+x ./sbt
-    $ ./sbt

 This will download and launch [sbt](http://scala-sbt.org), a build tool for Scala.
 Once it is finished downloading, you'll get a prompt from which you can issue commands to build and interact with your code.
 Try